 To two questions.
-Where can someone, how can someone get involved with any of those networking events or where can they find them?
-Or kind of throw the hat into the ring?
-And then secondly, what courses or studies do you think, would you recommend people doing if they've got an interest in they actually want to pursue it?

-00:54:40:04 - 00:54:43:13 HOST A little bit more further from an academic, but also a career perspective.
+How can someone get involved with any of those networking events or where can they find them, or kind of throw the hat into the ring?
+And then secondly, what courses or studies do you think, would you recommend people doing if they've got an interest and they actually want to pursue it?
+A little bit more further from an academic, but also a career perspective.